berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/77edb1d3-550c-42d0-bcb0-ff5ba926b242)

 This time this template takes the date from previously created "date sensors" and displays the remaing days.
-Again we need 4 of them and we have onlu created first one.
+Again we need 4 of them and we have only created first one.
 So we have to repeat the same process 3 times.

 Rmeaing sensors are :